-Ketamine produced the same behavioral profile on each of the four trials-i.e., dramatic increases in locomotor activity (relative to the nonketamine control group) that dipped and rose over the course of the session but remained elevated throughout each trial.
+Ketamine produced the same behavioral profile on each of the four trials- i.e., dramatic increases in locomotor activity (relative to the non-ketamine control group) that dipped and rose over the course of the session but remained elevated throughout each trial.
 It is unlikely that these within-session changes in behavior reflect the onset of ketamine's action since the drug produced increases in locomotor behavior from the very first time-point 5-min into the trial, a result consistent with that reported by others (e.g., Ma and Leung, 2007; Ward et al., 1994).
-These behavioral effects correlate well with reported brain distribution of the drug (Páleníček et al., 2011; Saland and Kabbaj, 2018) as does the S-shaped nature of the time-course of ketamine's action (McDougall et al., 2019).
-An alternative explanation involves the phenomenon of conditioned or behavioral sensitization - a well-established phenomenon in which a drug's behavioral effects are enhanced with repeated administration in a context-specific manner, i.e., when the animal is repeatedly tested in the same environment (e.g. Post et al., 1986, 1992; Vezina and Leyton, 2009).
-Several reports have in fact described the development of behavioral sensitization in rodents repeatedly treated with ketamine (e.g., Uchihashi et al., 1993; Trujillo and Heller, 2020).
+An alternative explanation involves the phenomenon of conditioned or behavioral sensitization -- a well-established phenomenon in which a drug's behavioral effects are enhanced with repeated administration in a context-specific manner, i.e., when the animal is repeatedly tested in the same environment (e.g. Post et al., 1986, 1992; Vezina and Leyton, 2009).
+Several reports have in fact described the development of behavioral sensitization in rodents repeatedly treated with ketamine (e.g., Uchihashi et al., 1993; Trujillo et al., 2008).
 Additionally, behavioral sensitization to the effects of other psychomotor-stimulant drugs (e.g. cocaine) has been shown to be oscillatory in nature, much like that observed in the present study (see reviews by Antelman and Caggiula, 1996; Kucinski et al., 1996 as cited in O'Donnell and Gould, 2007).
-In fact, this context-dependent oscillatory effect has even been proposed as a behavioral model of bipolar illness (e.g., Antelman et al., 1998; Post et al., 1986).
-While admittedly speculative, the oscillatory wave-like time-course of ketamine's effects may have been a consequence of this same phenomenon.
+In fact, this contextdependent oscillatory effect has even been proposed as a behavioral model of bipolar illness (e.g., Antelman et al, 1998; Post et al., 1986).
+While admittedly speculative, the oscillatory wave-like timecourse of ketamine's effects may have been a consequence of this same phenomenon.